 Measure the Results and Improve the Process

 With the use of a digital Kanban software, you can track your progress and create charts and reports for you.
 That will help you make informed decisions about the changes you should make to improve your process.
 And moreover, better plan your work and prepare for unpredictable situations.

 Being Agile means being able to create and respond to change in order to stay competitive in a changing turbulent environment.
 But is the Waterfall methodology is the cornerstone of a steadfast workflow, there’s nothing wrong in sticking with it.
 So if you are considering making the change, but still want to keep some of your old ways, you can try adding Kanban on top of your process, and try the Agile Waterfall methodology.
+Check out our Waterfall board template to help you implement the methodology.
 You’d be surprised with how much Kanban can do for you!